ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 ```

-In this case, as the assignment to @lvar@ is written at the first line,
+In this case, as the assignment to `lvar` is written at the first line,
-in this moment @lvar@ is defined.
+in this moment `lvar` is defined.
-When it is undefined, it ends up with a runtime exception @NameError@ as follows:
+When it is undefined, it ends up with a runtime exception `NameError` as follows: